 Hi Guys!
-This is Jordan with Motion Array, and today we’re showing you how to use our free Davinci Resolve title templates!
+This is Jordan with Motion Array, and today we’re showing you how to use our Davinci Resolve title templates!
+Here is a link to the Free Simple Titles.

 How To Use DaVinci Resolve Title Templates